STRENGTH AND HONOR

 “Let’s just go home and talk,” the woman said.

 “You wanna talk?
 That's all you do.
-Never listen anyway.”
+Never listen.”

 Dusty turned his head like an owl and spotted a bald-headed, husky fellow slouching on a stool, his back to him, butt-crack casually displayed.
-A fragile, pale-skinned young woman with the nose of a mouse stood before the man, facing Dusty, holding her purse with one arm while the man gripped the other.
-She struggled listlessly, but mostly tolerated his hold on her.
+A fragile, pale-skinned young woman with the pink nose of a mouse stood before the man, facing Dusty, holding her purse with one arm while the man gripped the other.
+She struggled listlessly, but mostly seemed to tolerate his hold on her.

 Dusty and the bartender exchanged glances.